Py-Ryan/ftg-rewrite/README.md

                 -> Encrypt a string of text with a 4-shift caesar cipher.
             -> Added `catfact` command for random cat facts, UwU.
                 -> Random cat facts.
-        - Shortened down the config loading in `bot.py`
         - A ValueError is now raised in `bot.py` if vital toml keys are missing from the toml config.
         - `Ftg.extensions` now checks the type of _extensions and raises a warning if problems are found.
         - Use `set(config)` over `config.keys()` in the TOML key check inside of `bot.py`